xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

   ```
   dA[L] = (-(y/a) + ((1-y)/(1-a)))
   ```
+- In Andrew's opinion, sometimes deep learning codes works magically, even you don't have so many lines of codes.
+That's because the data set is huge and good.

 ### Parameters vs Hyperparameters

 - Main parameters of the NN is `W` and `b`